BBai-Tips/bbai/CONVENTIONS.md

 - Support multiple package managers for installation:
   - Use `brew install bbai` for macOS
   - Implement support for other relevant package managers (e.g., npm, cargo) for cross-platform compatibility
+  - Additional package managers to be recommended for comprehensive cross-platform support
 - Include both CLI tools and API code in the installation
 - Implement GitHub actions for building and compiling releases
 - Use semantic versioning for both API and CLI, keeping them version-locked together

+## Project Timeline
+- Project is to be completed as soon as possible (ASAP)
+- Detailed timeline and milestones to be established during the planning stage

 ## Performance
-- Implement basic performance monitoring or profiling if an easy solution is available
+- Implement a lightweight performance monitoring solution
-- Focus on code efficiency and optimization rather than extensive monitoring tools
+- Focus on code efficiency and optimization

 When discussing the project, refer to these conventions.
 Code suggestions should align with the project's style, structure, and technologies.
 Prioritize advanced techniques and efficient solutions within the project's scope.